 After losing the crown to Randy Savage – who took to calling himself The Macho King – the two entered into a rivalry, which led to them captaining opposing teams at the Survivor Series on November 23.
 Unfortunately for him, he accomplished the only elimination and was left three against one at the end, before being counted out after interference from “Queen” Sherri.

-Hacksaw’s last major feud in the WWF commenced in early 1993 with WWF champion, Yokozuna.
+Hacksaw’s last feud in the WWF commenced in early 1993 with WWF champion, Yokozuna.
 Duggan knocked Yoko off his feet on the February 6 edition of Superstars, the first to do so.
 But he paid the price when Yoko attacked him and injured him with four consecutive Banzai Drops.
 He returned to action four months later and had a series of matches with Intercontinental champion Shawn Michaels, which ended in either a count-out or a disqualification.

 When the New World Order arrived on the scene, Duggan attempted to rally the locker room by bringing a large WCW banner to the ring during his matches, but the angle was abruptly dropped.
 For the next two years, he was mostly seen on the company’s ‘B’ and ‘C’ shows, and rarely on pay-per-view.

 In a real and emotional segment on the September 7, 1998 WCW Saturday Night, Duggan announced he had kidney cancer.
 Fortunately, it was detected early and without even needing chemotherapy, he had successful surgery to remove it.
-He returned at Fall Brawl on September 12, 1999 in a losing effort against Berlyn (Alex Wright).
+He returned at Fall Brawl on September 12, 1999 in a losing effort to Berlyn (Alex Wright).

-He made a number of appearances for the company between 2007-2009, mostly on Sunday Night Heat, but did appear in the 2009 Royal Rumble, but was eliminated by The Big Show.
+He made a number of appearances for the company between 2007-2009, mostly on Sunday Night Heat, but did appear in the 2009 Royal Rumble, where he was eliminated by The Big Show.
 In 2011, he was inducted into the WWE Hall of Fame by his long-time friend and greatest rival, Ted Dibiase.
 A second short run saw him entered into the 2012 Royal Rumble, where he was eliminated by Cody Rhodes, and was a part of the WWE reality show, “Legends House.”

 Duggan sadly had some health issues in 2018, and the following year had two heart surgeries.
 In October 2021, it was announced that he was battling prostate cancer.
 A surgery on October 29 went as planned, and on December 8, Duggan stated that he is again cancer-free.
 Unfortunately, he would have another cancer scare but once again managed to beat it in August 2022.